idia-astro/carta-python/README.md

 To create a new frontend session which is controlled by the wrapper instead of connecting to an existing frontend session, you also need to install the `selenium` Python library.
 You also need to make sure that your desired browser is installed, together with a corresponding web driver.

 Some example usage of the client as a module is shown in the Jupyter notebook provided in `examples`.
+In addition to `jupyter` and `selenium`, the notebook depends on `numpy`.

 To perform a basic end-to-end test by opening or appending an image, you can execute the prototype client as a script with commandline parameters.
 Use `carta_test_client.py --help` to see options.